WordPress handles events really well.

 That’s because it has a “custom post types” feature built-in, so you can publish events just like you publish posts and pages.

-All of the event calendar plugins below take advantage of that, and add a new Event post type to your site.
+Most of the event calendar plugins below take advantage of that and add a new Event post type to your site.
 They also have attractive calendar displays that adapt well to mobile and desktop devices.

 Keep reading to find the top picks.

 Only the highest-rated plugins made the cut in this collection.

 You’ll find a mixture of free, freemium, and premium plugins here.
 They’ve all got nice designs and a ton of functionality.
 You’ll have no trouble creating and customizing a calendar on your site.

 The Events Calendar is the most popular WordPress calendar plugin.
 It includes all the essential functionality you need.
 Create a calendar and display upcoming events in a list feed or a classic calendar design, include event details like the time and location, and do way more with the premium add-ons.

 You can create unlimited events and maintain a calendar all with the free version.
 If you’re interested in the premium version, you can also get a photo gallery grid display for events, recurring events, advanced widgets, and additional fields for customizing event data.

 My one gripe with this plugin is that it has issues with theme compatibility.
 You need to make a few changes in the settings unless the theme developers have explicitly added support for The Events Calendar.
 Otherwise, it’s a good plugin and especially useful for anyone looking for a free option.

 Strive is different from the other plugins in this list.
 Rather than an events calendar, it’s a content calendar plugin for planning your upcoming blog posts.